Keksuccino/docs_fancymenu/docs/custom-guis.md

 Here you need to give your new GUI a unique identifier and you can customize other parts of the basic screeen behavior.
 When you're done, press **Done**.

+Use a unique lowercase identifier.
+Identifiers are case-sensitive.

 ![custom_gui_3](https://github.com/Keksuccino/FancyMenu/assets/35544624/1fbed3f9-9c81-4c73-85c7-d152146c55d8)